TheLeshuga/MetroidNESTesting/README.md

 # Scope

 - In Scope: Title Screen, Main menu and Game Scene Test Suites.
 Within the first one, there will be tests related to the functionality with the buttons and title animation.
 In the second Test Suite, there are tests regarding functionality, screen transition and animation.
 Lastly, for the Game Scene Test Suite, there are tests testing the functionality and some animations related to the main character's actions.
 - Out of Scope: Neither performance, accesibility, integration, regression, usabilty nor secutiry tests are included here, all of them are functional tests.
 Nonetheless, scope is reduced to only the Test Suites aforementioned.
-In addition, there will not be any test for the audio, other animations and some enemies behaviour.
+In addition, there will not be any test for the audio, other animations and enemies behaviour.

 # Environment and Tools